aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 # Compile QE-GPU

-The accelerated version of QE is based on CUDA Fortran.
+The accelerated version of QE is written in CUDA Fortran.
 This extension of the Fortran programming language is fully implemented only by the PGI Compilers.
 These are available on most clusters and can be freely downloaded from the PGI website.

 ## Preparing the environment